-A founder of the Victorian Order of Nurses, Hoodless spent her life dedicated to the welfare of others — especially women and their families.
-Her goal was to have all women educated in “domestic science”, and she pushed for schools to include this in the curriculum.
+Also a founder of the Victorian Order of Nurses, Hoodless dedicated her life to the welfare of others—but especially women and their families.
+Her goal was to have all women educated in “domestic science,” which she pushed schools to include in their curriculums.
 By the turn of the century, Ontario schools were teaching domestic science with colleges following a few years later.

 Hoodless died in Toronto on Feb.
 26, 1910, a day before her 53rd birthday.

 A head-and-shoulders portrait of Hoodless was featured on a 43-cent stamp (Scott #1456) issued by Canada Post in 1993.